FryFang/FryFang/README.md

 - ☢ Nuclear reaction measurements and detector designs, including gamma-rays, neutrons, and charged particles.
 - 〰 Beam physics simulations.
 COSY INFINITY, Field Precison, Elegant.
 Built models of recoil separator in inverse kinematics, and high intensity Low Beam Energy Transport system.
 - ⚛ Ion source physics.
 IBSimu, Field Precision.
 Design and investigate positive ion extraction system from ECR ion source including plasma models.
 - 💨 Accelerator designs, commissions, and operations.
+Develop control programs in LabVIEW, EPICs, Phoebus, and Qt6.
 - 📫 How to reach me?
 Email me at: fryfang@outlook.com
 <!---
 - 👀 I’m interested in analyzing data that can be helpful to make business decisions.
 You can explore a few different projects that I worked on here.